vitalets/react-native-extended-stylesheet/README.md

 Media queries are supported in standard format (thanks for idea to [@grabbou](https://github.com/grabbou), [#5](https://github.com/vitalets/react-native-extended-stylesheet/issues/5)).
 They allows to have different styles for different screens, platform, orienation etc.
-You can define media queries on sheet level or style level.

 Supported values are: